GOMC-WSU/Workshop/freeEnergy/README.md

 # Workshop
-This repository provides example and instruction to learn about GOMC and its capabilities to perform adsorption simulaiton and free energy calculation.
+This repository provides example and instruction to learn about GOMC and its capabilities to perform adsorption simulation and free energy calculation.
 In each directory, there is a README.txt or pdf file to instruct the user.

 The order of performing the workshop is as follow: